 - Kotor, Montenegro to Dubrovnik, Croatia – Usually the border officers are next to each other where you drive up a few paces or even in the same booth like above.
 But this border was very different!
 First I had to get down from your car at the Montenegro border to show my documents.
 Then I had to drive quite a bit ahead through no man’s land to get to the Croatia one.
 Montenegro wanted to see the green card on the way out too.
 Croatia only needed the passport.
 Once again, the Montenegrin officers were so friendly!
 One other callout about this crossing is that it can be very crowded in the summer time.
 I escaped the crowds by going in May and crossing at night

-- Dubrovnik, Croatia to Zagreb, Croatia – Fun fat! you can’t drive from the south of Croatia to the north or vise versa without passing through Bosnia.
-I gave the 4 documents listed above to the Bosnia officers and it was smooth sailing.
+- Dubrovnik, Croatia to Zagreb, Croatia – Fun fact!
+Until 2023, you couldn’t drive from the south of Croatia to the north or vise versa without passing through Bosnia.
+Today, you don’t have to go through Bosnia due to the Pelješac bridge.
+When I visited in May 2022, I gave the 4 documents listed above to the Bosnia officers and it was smooth sailing.
 This area of Bosnia is called Neum and is Bosnia’s only claim to the Adriatic.
 Before I knew it, I was back crossing into in Croatia again.
-If you are only going to Croatia and have to pass through Neum, ask your rental car company if you still need a green card..
+You can do either route.
+If you want to check out Neum, then take the route through Bosnia.
+If not use the Pelješac bridge where you don’t have to leave Croatia.
+If you are only going to Croatia and want to pass through Neum, ask your rental car company if you still need a green card.

 Croatia – Lots of toll roads You can either pay toll in a manned booth with card or cash or tap as you go with your credit card